blltrx/sitemd/content/P-plat0.md

 ## next stop: Edinburgh Haymarket (HYM)

-i have no idea how i'm going to do this one, but when i next go to Edinburgh i'll at least visit the platform.
+i have no idea how i'm going to do this one, but when i next time i go to Edinburgh i'll at least visit the platform.

 ## where are the others?